|

 BOEdit - .boe File Editing Software:

 Right: Announcement of the BOEdit Software for CEUS and the cover page of Bösendorfer Magazine, December 2010 issue (99,239 bytes).
 BOEdit is a Microsoft Windows PC compatible software, but that can also run on modern Apple Macintosh OSX computers that are booted into a Windows operating system or are simultaneously running a Windows and Macintosh operating systems.
-It is possible that in time the .boe file standard may be even more widely adopted, so that some of the more capable third party music editing and recording software too will be able to read and work with the .boe data.
+I had hoped it was possible that in time the .boe file standard may be even more widely adopted, so that some of the more capable third party music editing and recording software too will be able to read and work with the .boe data.
 In time third-party software too may even permit other functions including the synthesized playback of .boe files on a PC.
 I wrote article about this development and describe some of the early versions of BOEdit at BOEdit: CEUS File Editing Software.

 For Further Reading: